yakkomajuri/yakkomajuri.github.io/pages/blog/language-efficiency.md

 If we're counting characters, Mandarin blows Finnish out of the water in efficiency.

 But most people looking at this will immediately notice that Mandarin characters are much more condensed.
-They make up for in "complexity" what they're missing in length.
+They make up for in "complexity" what they sentence is missing in length.

 And that "complexity" is what we're looking to measure.